saikamat/AWS_Projects/04-Serverless-Image-Processing/README.md

 ### a.
 Modify IAM Role
 ![image](./assets/Screenshot%202024-12-27%20at%2010.49.37.png)
-Head to IAM and select the role associated with your Lambda Function.
+<br>Head to IAM and select the role associated with your Lambda Function.

 ![image](./assets/Screenshot%202024-12-27%20at%2010.50.53.png)
-Modify the permissions as shown above.
+<br>Modify the permissions as shown above.

 ### b.
 Modify S3 Bucket Policy
 ![image](./assets/Screenshot%202024-12-27%20at%2010.52.48.png)
-Ensure the S3 bucket policy allows Rekognition and Lambda to access the images.
+<br>Ensure the S3 bucket policy allows Rekognition and Lambda to access the images.

 ### c.
 Lambda Function
 Remember that the event structure you're receiving is from Amazon EventBridge, not directly from an S3 event notification.
 EventBridge events have a different structure compared to the native S3 event notifications.
 Create your lambda function such as one created here:-